-PARKING FOR PERSONS WITH DISABILITIES

-Only park in a space reserved for persons with disabilities if you have a Persons with Disabilities Parking Permit.
+PARKING FOR PERSONS WITH DISABILITIES Only park in a space reserved for persons with disabilities if you have a Persons with Disabilities Parking Permit.
 For information on eligibility, visit iowadot.gov/mvd/vehicleregistration/Persons-with-disabilities.

-2.27 APPROACHING STOPPED VEHICLES IOWA'S MOVE OVER OR SLOW DOWN LAW

-Iowa's Move Over or Slow Down Law requires motorists to change lanes when approaching any of the following stopped vehicles displaying flashing lights:

-- Any stopped emergency, tow, recovery, maintenance, construction, solid waste, or recycling collection vehicle that has its flashing lights activated. - Any stopped motor vehicle, including a passenger vehicle, that is continually displaying hazard lights.
+2.26 APPROACHING STOPPED VEHICLES IOWA'S MOVE OVER OR SLOW DOWN LAW Iowa's Move Over or Slow Down Law requires motorists to change lanes when approaching any of the following stopped vehicles displaying flashing lights. - Any stopped emergency, tow, recovery, maintenance, construction, solid waste, or recycling collection vehicle that has its flashing lights activated. - Any stopped motor vehicle, including a passenger vehicle, that is continually displaying hazard lights.
 If a lane change is not possible, prohibited by law, or unsafe, you must slow down and be prepared to stop.
 While no speed is specified, it must be reasonable and proper for the existing conditions.
 Violating this law may result in your license being suspended for up to one year.

-LEARN MORE ON OUR YOUTUBE CHANNEL

-Scan the QR code to watch a video about lowa's Move Over or Slow Down Law.

-2.28 STEER IT-CLEAR IT

-If you are involved in a crash with no injuries, lowa law requires that you move your vehicle out of the driving lanes of traffic if the vehicle is operable and can be safely moved.
+2.27 STEER IT-CLEAR IT If you are involved in a crash with no injuries, Iowa law requires that you move your vehicle out of the driving lanes of traffic if the vehicle is operable and can be safely moved.
 For every minute a lane of traffic on the interstate is blocked, the risk of a secondary crash increases by roughly 2.8 percent.
-(See figure 2.15)

-Figure 2.15: Steer It-Clear It law
+(See figure 2.16) Figure 2.16: Steer It-Clear It law